sriV53073/MyWebsite/README.md

 Site Acess
    you can acess the site at https://secret-mountain-76791.herokuapp.com/.
 It might take some time to load because heroku, puts the app to sleep.
+Cloning
+   You can clone the repo if you want to use it and change the code based on what you need.
+You would also need to create your own server or find you own way to implement that.

 License